Genes and dementia

 - presenilin 1 (PSEN1)

 These genes are involved in the production of a protein called amyloid.
-If the gene has a mutation and is faulty, there can be an abnormal build-up of amyloid in the brain, a characteristic feature of Alzheimer’s.
+If the gene is faulty, there can be an abnormal build-up of amyloid in the brain that causes clumps or ‘plaques’, a characteristic feature of Alzheimer’s.

-People who carry a mutation in one of these genes will develop Alzheimer’s and their children have a 50% (one in two) chance of inheriting the gene and developing the disease too.
-It is important to stress that faulty versions of these genes are very rare and only account for a fraction of cases of Alzheimer’s.
+People who carry one of these faulty genes will develop Alzheimer’s and their children have a 50% (one in two) chance of inheriting the gene and developing the disease too.
+It is important to stress that faulty versions of these genes are very rare and only account for a small fraction of cases of the disease.

-The Familial Alzheimer’s Disease (FAD) Support Group can help families affected by mutations in the PSEN1, PSEN2 or APP genes.
-More information can be found at www.fadsupportgroup.org.uk or by calling 07592 540 555.
+The Familial Alzheimer’s Disease (FAD) Support Group helps families affected by mutations in the PSEN1, PSEN2 or APP genes.
+More information can be found at www.raredementiasupport.org/fad You can also email firstname.lastname@example.org or call 07388 220 323.

 Is genetic testing available?

-Genetic testing can be offered on the NHS to someone with suspected inherited Alzheimer’s.
-This is a blood test, used to confirm a mutation in the PSEN1, PSEN2 or APP gene.
+If someone has a strong family history of Alzheimer’s at a young age, genetic testing may be available on the NHS.
+A blood test is used to confirm a mutation in the PSEN1, PSEN2 or APP genes.
 This is known as diagnostic genetic testing and must be done at a specialist centre.
-A consent form must be completed before the test is given and it can take several months to get a result.
+A consent form must be completed before the test is carried out and it can take several months to get a result.

 Genes and frontotemporal dementia

-Frontotemporal dementia (FTD), originally called Pick’s disease, is a rarer form of dementia, mostly affecting people under the age of 65 years.
+Frontotemporal dementia (FTD), originally called Pick’s disease, is a rarer form of dementia mostly affecting people under the age of 65.
 The symptoms of FTD can be quite varied but include changes that predominantly affect behaviour or language.
 There are different types of FTD, and these are likely to have different causes.

 - tau (MAPT)

 Mutations in the tau gene can cause the tau protein to behave abnormally, forming toxic clumps that can damage brain cells.
 We still need to understand more about how mutations in progranulin and C9ORF72 cause the disease.
-The C9ORF72 gene can cause individuals to develop motor neurone disease or FTD or both conditions, and may affect members of the same family differently.
+The C9ORF72 gene can cause people to develop motor neurone disease, FTD or both conditions, and may affect members of the same family differently.

 In cases of FTD that are not caused by faulty genes, the risk factors are not yet fully understood and research is ongoing.
 More information about frontotemporal dementia.